core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 Ephemeral Diffie-Hellman Over COSE (EDHOC) {{I-D.ietf-lake-edhoc}} is a lightweight authenticated key exchange protocol, especially intended for use in constrained scenarios.
 In particular, EDHOC messages can be transported over the Constrained Application Protocol (CoAP) {{RFC7252}} and used for establishing a Security Context for Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}}.

-This document defines an optimization approach that combines EDHOC run over CoAP with the first subsequent OSCORE transaction.
-This allows for a minimum number of round trips necessary to setup the OSCORE Security Context and complete an OSCORE transaction, for example when an IoT device gets configured in a network for the first time.
+This document profiles this use of the EDHOC protocol, and specifies a number of additional and optional mechanisms.
+These especially include an optimization approach, that combines the EDHOC execution with the first subsequent OSCORE transaction (see {{edhoc-in-oscore}}).
+This allows for a minimum number of round trips necessary to setup the OSCORE Security Context and complete an OSCORE transaction, e.g., when an IoT device gets configured in a network for the first time.

 This optimization is desirable, since the number of protocol round trips impacts on the minimum number of flights, which in turn can have a substantial impact on the latency of conveying the first OSCORE request, when using certain radio technologies.

 Without this optimization, it is not possible, not even in theory, to achieve the minimum number of flights.
 This optimization makes it possible also in practice, since the last message of the EDHOC protocol can be made relatively small (see {{Section 1.3 of I-D.ietf-lake-edhoc}}), thus allowing additional OSCORE protected CoAP data within target MTU sizes.

+Furthermore, this document defines:

+* A method for deterministically converting an OSCORE Sender/Recipient ID to a corresponding EDHOC connection identifier (see {{conversion}}).
+While this method is required to be used when using the optimization above, it is recommended in general, since it ensures that an OSCORE Sender/Recipient ID is always converted to the EDHOC identifier with the smallest size.

+* A number of parameters corresponding to different information elements of an EDHOC applicability statement (see {{web-linking}}).
+These can be specified as target attributes in the link to an EDHOC resource associated to that applicability statement, thus enabling an enhanced discovery of such resource for CoAP clients.

 ## Terminology